Safety-Critical Ergodic Exploration in Cluttered Environments via Control Barrier Functions: Related Work

-Within path planning, several state-of-the-art methods utilize variations of CBFs (Kinodynamic Barrier Functions and Discrete CBFs) as constraints incorporated into sampling-based motion planners (such as RRT) to generate safety-critical trajectories~\cite{Manjuanth_Nguyen_2021_SafePlanningCBF, Thirugnanam_Zeng_Sreenath_2021_ObstacleAvoidance, Yang_Vang_Serlin_Belta_Tron_2019_MotionPlanningCBF}.
+Within path planning, several state-of-the-art methods utilize variations of CBFs (Kinodynamic Barrier Functions~\cite{Manjuanth_Nguyen_2021_SafePlanningCBF} and Discrete CBFs~\cite{Thirugnanam_Zeng_Sreenath_2021_ObstacleAvoidance}) as constraints incorporated into sampling-based motion planners (such as RRT) to generate safety-critical trajectories~\cite{Yang_Vang_Serlin_Belta_Tron_2019_MotionPlanningCBF}.
 However, these methods typically focus on point-to-point planning i.e., getting from some starting configuration to some final configuration without concern for efficiency or exploratory coverage.

-\textbf{Ergodic Exploration: } Within the context of exploration, there is a need for algorithms that generate trajectories that are efficient and guarantee effective search of an environment.
+\textbf{Ergodic Exploration: } Within the context of autonomous exploration, there is a need for algorithms that generate trajectories that are efficient and guarantee effective coverage of an environment.
 Such methods generate trajectories for robots that spend time exploring areas of interest, while still guaranteeing the robot explores unseen areas.
 Recent methods known as ergodic exploration have been shown to be an effective way to explore a space.
-Ergodic exploration methods balance exploration and exploitation by generating trajectories that spend time in areas proportional to the utility of being in a region.
-As a result, ergodic exploration methods have demonstrated improved information-gathering behavior compared to prior works~\cite{Eagle_1984_MovingTargetConstrainedSearch, Choset_2001_RoboticCoverageSurvey, Miller_Murphey_2016_ErgodicExploration, Abraham_2020_ErgodicMetricActiveLearning, Abraham_Murphey_Mavrommati_2017_RealTimeCoverageTargetLocalErgodicExplo, Miller_Murphey_2015_OptimalPlanning, Miller_Murphey_2016_ErgodicExploration, Otte_Patel_2020_MultiAgentCoverage, Silverman_Murphey_2013_OptimalPlanningInfoAcquisition, Kabir_Lee_2020_RecedingHorizonErgoExplo}.
-However, few works that consider safety within ergodic trajectories~\cite{Salman_Ayvali_Choset_2017_ErgodicObstacles}.
+Ergodic exploration methods balance exploration of new areas and exploitation of known areas by generating trajectories that spend time in regions of interest proportional to the measure of information in those regions.
+As a result, ergodic exploration methods have demonstrated improved information-gathering behavior compared to prior works~\cite{Eagle_1984_MovingTargetConstrainedSearch, Choset_2001_RoboticCoverageSurvey, Abraham_2020_ErgodicMetricActiveLearning, Abraham_Murphey_Mavrommati_2017_RealTimeCoverageTargetLocalErgodicExplo, Miller_Murphey_2015_OptimalPlanning, Miller_Murphey_2016_ErgodicExploration, Otte_Patel_2020_MultiAgentCoverage, Silverman_Murphey_2013_OptimalPlanningInfoAcquisition, Kabir_Lee_2020_RecedingHorizonErgoExplo}.
+However, few works consider guaranteed safety within ergodic trajectories~\cite{Salman_Ayvali_Choset_2017_ErgodicObstacles}.